Krish3017/Admin-Panel/README.md

 - Admin dashboards are used in **most production applications**, making this project highly practical.
 - It allowed me to work on **application architecture**, not just components.
 - I could demonstrate **routing, global state management, and layout systems** together in one project.
-- It helped me practice building **scalable and maintainable React structures**.
-- Features like dashboards, tables, logs, and system monitoring reflect **actual industry use cases**.